salesforce/tough-cookie/README.md

 ```

 > [!NOTE]
-> It is highly recommended that you read [RFC6265bis][rfc6265bis-tracker] for fine details on SameSite cookies.
-> In particular **Section 8.8** discusses security considerations and defense in depth.
+> It is highly recommended that you read [RFC6265bis - Section 8.8][samesite-implementation] for more details on SameSite cookies, security considerations, and defense in depth.

 ### Cookie Prefixes